tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-sql-friday-the-best-sql-server-links-of-2.md

 [Performance Impact: file fragmentation and SAN &#8212; Part III][3]**

-Linchi Shea&#8217;s three-part post about performance impact with file fragmentation andthe SAN
+Linchi Shea's three-part post about performance impact with file fragmentation andthe SAN

 **[Defensive database programming: fun with UPDATE.][4]**

-Alexander Kuznetsov explains that it is well known that UPDATE &#8230; FROM command does not detect ambiguities.
+Alexander Kuznetsov explains that it is well known that UPDATE … FROM command does not detect ambiguities.
 Also it well known that ANSI standard UPDATE may perform very poorly and may be difficult to maintain

 **[Podcast: Ryan Dunn &#8211; SQL Data Services (SQL in the cloud)][5] (show number 42)**

-Greg Low&#8217;s podcast with Ryan Dunn about SQL Data Services.
+Greg Low's podcast with Ryan Dunn about SQL Data Services.
 Microsoft Senior Technical Evangelist Ryan Dunn discusses SQL Services and SQL Data Services, the future of the cloud based data services, what is currently available and how to get started.

 **[TCP Chimney Offload][6]**